jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 inspections better.
 Here we create a histogram to understand the distribution of scores better__

-### Exercise 3.5: Create a histogram of the most recent inspection scores of all
+1. Create a histogram of the most recent inspection scores of all the restaurants
-the restaurants
-* Create a [matplotlib](http://matplotlib.org/) figure of a histogram with 100 bins.

 #### Extra Credit:
 * Scale the x-axis (inspection scores) to range from 40 to 100, incrementing by